kirahewitt/noses-db/README.md

 # sealqlteam6
-Database and frontend for an elephant seal population
+Database and frontend for an elephant seal population yooo